- 50% off exhibitions with National Art Pass.

 - View venue & entry details

-While Tate Liverpool has no permanent collection of its own, its contents cycle constantly through the vast centralised Tate archive of work.
+While Tate Liverpool has no permanent collection of its own, it shares the resources and contents of the vast centralised Tate holdings, which consist of nearly 70,000 works.
 Its strength lies in major exhibitions, which have included, in recent years, the work of Klimt and the Chapman Brothers, and a major Magritte show.

 The gallery's expertise in mounting special exhibitions of modern and contemporary art has allowed it to tour events to the US, Korea and Japan, as well as across Europe.